 - Add seed beads in summer colors.

-Display Tip: Hang on a jewelry board or driftwood piece.
-Add mirror and sign: “Handmade Anklets – Custom Sizing Available.”
+📍 Display tip: Hang on a jewelry board or driftwood piece.
+Add a mirror and a sign: “Handmade Anklets – Custom Sizing Available.”

 They pull people into your booth.
-These are your height-building eye-catchers.
+These are your height-building eye-catchers — the pieces that make a table look full and styled from across the aisle.

 - Cut 6 ropes (6–8 feet).

-- Tie loop knot and series of square/spiral knots.
+- Tie a loop knot and a series of square/spiral knots.

 - Add wood beads if desired.

-Bold colors = summer impulse buy.
-These move fast and appeal to all ages.
+Bold colors equal a summer impulse buy.
+These move fast and appeal to every age group walking the market.

 - Pre-soak cotton totes in soda ash.